 05 of 07

 Tunisian purl stitch (Tps) is a little awkward to get the hang of at first, making it a stitch that some people consider an advanced afghan crochet stitch.
-That said, it isn't hard to figure out once you've studied it a bit and it can add more diversity to your Tunisian crochet projects.
+That said, it isn't hard to figure out once you've studied it a bit.
+Besides, it can add more diversity to your Tunisian crochet projects.

 06 of 07

 These basic Tunisian crochet stitches will take you a long way in this niche of the craft.
-However, there is a lot more that you can learn if you want to.
+However, there is a lot more to learn if you want to.

-Some of the other popular Tunisian crochet stitches are the Twisted Tunisian Stitch, Tunisian Diagonal Stitch and Tunisian Double Crochet.
-Learn more from this guide.
+Advanced Tunisian Crochet Stitches: Some of the other popular Tunisian crochet stitches are the Twisted Tunisian Stitch, Tunisian Diagonal Stitch, and Tunisian Double Crochet.

 07 of 07